-No part of the remuneration paid per annum to the directors is performance based, the Chief Executive Officer receives remuneration of $\notin$ 30,000.
+No part of the remuneration paid per annum to the directors is performance based, the Chief Executive Officer receives remuneration of €30,000.
 None of the directors, in their capacity as a Director of the Company, is entitled to profit sharing, share options or pension benefits.
+The Directors do not receive any form of monetary or non-monetary perks or benefits.

-During 2018, the directors received €11,000 for services rendered (Note 17).
+During 2019, the directors received €12,000 for services rendered (Note 17).